NandhithaShree/tp/docs/DeveloperGuide.md

 ### 3.1.6 SplitCommand Class

-The SplitCommand class is responsible for splitting a selected expense among members of a specified group.
-It accepts a unified command in the following format:
+The `SplitCommand` class handles the functionality of splitting expenses among members in a group.
+It supports both equal and manual assignment (absolute or percentage-based) and ensures transaction details are logged with tamper prevention through checksum verification.

-`split/<equal or assign>/<expense index>/<group name>`
+`split/<equal | assign>/<expense index>/<group name>`

+- Parse and validate the split command format:
+  `split/<equal|assign>/<expense index>/<group name>`

 - **Equal Split:**
   Divides the total expense amount equally among all group members.